 The garden slopes down to the dale to provide a fabulous vista from a well-built, covered dining area by the cottage.
 There isn’t a barbecue, but you can bring meals out here and use the sturdy wooden furniture.

 Villas positioned on the edge of villages, as AT27 is, are often promising.
 Here rural seclusion and tranquillity combine with being walking distance to a long-established village bar-restaurant (children welcome), which serves inexpensive set lunches menus and totally authentic, delicious dishes with good quality ingredients.
 Don´t miss the cachopo mountain stew.
 It’s humble food, served professionally, where locals come to eat.
+Please remember though that we cannot guarantee that this bar / restaurant will be open at the time you come.

 La Piloneta is as pretty and real an Asturian village as you could wish to find.
 Yes – it’s real rural Spain.
 Not a lot happens here: the historical character seems to have slowed time to a stop.